knpuniversity/symfony2-rest/knpu/episode2/validation-errors-response.md

 bin/phpunit -c app --filter testValidationErrors
 ```

-It passes!
+It's passing!
 Let's pretend I made that mistake on purpose - it was nice because we
 could see that the dumped response looks exactly like we wanted.